mariadb-corporation/mariadb-columnstore-server/README.md

 MariaDB columnstore server and the storage/execution engine are in separate repositories, but the engine repository is integrated into the server repository using a git "sub repository".
 The server currently uses CMake but the engine is still based on autotools.

+**While following build process will allow you to compile and build, The install instructions that goes with this build process are still being worked upon.
+Do not use this build process until install instrucitons have been added.**

 ##Building the master branch
 The current (1.0.1) master branch does not build properly.
 This has been rectified in the *development* branch and once version 1.0.2 is released, building the master branch will work correctly.